Contact An Attorney

 When couples with children go through a divorce or legal separation, they must fill out a “Parenting Plan” determining custody and visitation (referred to as a “residential schedule”).
 The parenting plan dictates the important custody-related matters such as who the children live with, how much time they spend with each parent, who makes the important decisions about the children, and how the parents will handle any disagreements that may arise.

 Child custody is one of the most important aspects of a divorce, and it is essential to have a legal professional assist you with the process.
-For a consultation with a family law attorney in Spokane, call David J. Crouse & Associates today: 509-624-1380.
+For a consultation with a family law attorney in Spokane, call Crouse Erickson today: 509-624-1380.

 Parenting plans apportion parental duties, lay out a detailed residential schedule for the children, give the parents a way to work through any disputes that come up in the future, and include any other parenting guidelines that are important to that particular family.